ceciwestbrook/ApproachAvoid/readme.md

  5) group-level analyses using FEAT.

  # Data included: #
-All imaging data was collected on a 3T MRI scanner ...
+Structural and functional images were collected on a Siemens 3T Trio MRI scanner.

 Anatomical
-...
+T1-weighted structural images (1 mm3 voxels) were acquired in the axial plane with an MPRAGE sequence (TR=2100ms, TE=3.31ms, flip angle = 8º, voxel size = 1mm3, matrix size 256x208, 176 slices)

 Functional
-...
+Functional data were collected as T2*-weighted gradient-echo echo-planar images without parallel imaging, collected axially parallel to the anterior-posterior commissure line (TR = 1670ms, TE = 29ms, flip angle = 75º, voxel size = 3.0x3.0x3.0mm, matrix size 64x64, 32 interleaved slices).
+Two runs were collected of duration 5m24s (230 volumes).
+Participants made responses using an MRI-compatible button glove with their right hands.

 Fieldmap
 This was not collected on all participants and as such was excluded from the current analyses.

  # Preregistration: #
-This dataset corresponds to pre-registered analyses which can be found here: https://osf.io/tsd74 (updates to preregistration at https://osf.io/b8exs).
+This dataset corresponds to pre-registered analyses which can be found here: https://osf.io/f2wzr.

  # Associated neural data #
-This code is associated with a neural dataset published on openneuro.org.
-DOI for this dataset will be added when it becomes publicly available.
+This code is associated with a neural dataset published on ...

  # Data collection and acknowledgements: #
 Data were collected ...